-Philipp Kaufmann is board certified in cardiology, nuclear medicine, and internal medicine.
+He is board certified in cardiology, nuclear medicine, and internal medicine.
 His research interests include noninvasive cardiac imaging, new algorithms for assessing coronary artery disease and plaque characterization.
 The cardiac imaging group led by Philipp Kaufmann published a large number of papers evaluating the diagnostic performance of nuclear tests, cardiac computer tomography and hybrid imaging.
-He currently serves on the Journal of Nuclear Medicine editorial board.
+He currently serves as Associate Editor of the Journal of Nuclear Medicine and of the European Heart Journal – Cardiovascular Imaging and on the editorial board of the European Heart Journal and the Journal of Nuclear Medicine.

 Markus G. Manz